mnater/Hyphenopoly/docs/Hyphenators.md

 runHyphenator("hyphenateme");
 ````

-If Promises are not supported by the browser an error is dispatched.

-All modern Browsers [support Promises](https://caniuse.com/#feat=promises) and the [`async/await`-syntax](https://caniuse.com/#feat=async-functions).
-If you need to support IE11 use a polyfill for promises (e.g. [taylorhakes/promise-polyfill](https://github.com/taylorhakes/promise-polyfill)) and stick to the `.then`-syntax.

 # Use case: Hyphenopoly in react
 `hyphenators` are very important in dynamically generated web-content (web-apps).
 The following describes some first steps in how to use Hyphenopoly in react-apps.
 Please note that I'm not an expert in react.js If you find a better way I'd highly appreciate your ideas.

 1.  [download](https://github.com/mnater/Hyphenopoly/releases/latest) and copy the latest version of Hyphenopoly to your react's `public` folder.

 2. Configure `window.Hyphenopoly` and load `Hyphenopoly_Loader.js` in your react's index.html:

 ````html
 <!DOCTYPE html>